Juncheng-Li/AABKoala/deployment guide/AA-Koala Deployment Guide.md

 ## Before you start: Make sure Docker and Git are installed on the Server

-### Install Docker and Docker-Compose

-* Install Docker (Here takes centOS as an example.
+* **Install Docker** (Here takes centOS as an example.
 For other operating system, instructions can be found here https://docs.docker.com/engine/install/centos/)

   ```shell
   # install and start docker